-- During suspended (social) or modified (legal) visitation programs, the facilities should provide access to virtual visitation options where available.
-When not possible, verbally screen all visitors on entry for symptoms of COVID-19 and perform temperature checks, when possible.
-ICE continues to explore opportunities to enhance attorney access while legal visits are being impacted.
-For facilities at which immigration hearings are conducted or where detainees are otherwise held who have cases pending immigration proceedings, this may include: - o Requiring facilities to establish a process for detainees/attorneys to schedule appointments and facilitate the calls; - o Leveraging available technology (e.g., tablets, smartphones, phones, VTC) to facilitate attorney/client communication; - Working with the various detention contractors and telephone service providers to ensure that all detainees receive some number of free calls per week. - Communicate with the public about any changes to facility operations, including visitation programs.
-Facilities are encouraged to prohibit or, at a minimum, significantly adopt restricted visitation programs.
-Facilities are required to suspend all volunteer work program (VWP) assignments for detainees assigned to food service and other VWP assignments, where applicable, that require individuals to interact with each other at distances of less than six feet.
+- Communicate with the public about any changes to facility operations, including both social and legal visitation programs. - Facilities are required to suspend all volunteer work program (VWP) assignments for detainees assigned to food service and other VWP assignments, where applicable, that require individuals to interact with each other at distances of less than six feet.
 Any detainee participating in a VWP assignment is required to wear appropriate PPE for the position at all times (e.g., disposable gloves, masks, goggles).
-Detainees in isolation or quarantine may not be assigned to a VWP detail. - Transfers of ICE detainees are discontinued unless necessary for medical evaluation, medical isolation/quarantine, clinical care, extenuating security concerns, release or removal, or to prevent overcrowding. - Detainee transfers for any other reason require pre-approval from the local ERO Field Office Director. - All detainees who are transferred, removed or released must be cleared medically in accordance with ERO guidelines. - When necessary to transport individuals with confirmed or suspected COVID-19, if the vehicle is not equipped with emergency medical service (EMS) features, at a minimum, drive with the windows down and ensure that the fan is set to high, in non-recirculating mode.
+Detainees in isolation or quarantine may not be assigned to a VWP detail. - Transporting Detained Individuals - Transfers and transport of ICE detainees are discontinued unless necessary for medical evaluation, medical isolation/quarantine, clinical care, extenuating security concerns, release or removal, or to prevent overcrowding. - Detainee transfers for any other reason require pre-approval from the local ERO Field Office Director. - All detainees who are transferred, removed, or released must be cleared medically in accordance with ERO guidelines. - While medical clearance is still required, detainees who are fully vaccinated and do not have symptoms of COVID-19 do not require quarantine at intake, after transfer, or following exposure to suspected or confirmed COVID-19. - When necessary to transport individuals with confirmed or suspected COVID-19, if the vehicle is not equipped with emergency medical service (EMS) features, at a minimum, drive with the windows down and ensure that the fan is set to high, in non-recirculating mode.
 If the vehicle has a ceiling hatch, keep it open.
-Everyone in the vehicle must wear a mask. - ➤ Require all staff (both medical and correctional) to wear PPE when encountering or interacting with any ICE detainee at a distance of less than six feet. - ➤ Required PPE should always be worn by staff, even if separated by a distance of six feet or more, if the individual appears feverish or ill and/or with respiratory symptoms while interviewing, escorting, or interacting in other ways.
+Everyone in the vehicle must wear a mask. - Transport vehicles must be thoroughly cleaned after carrying a confirmed or suspected COVID-19 case. - The CDC recommends use of the same precautions when transporting individuals under quarantine as close contacts of someone with COVID-19. - See here for recommended PPE for staff transporting individuals with COVID-19. - Require all staff (both medical and correctional) to wear PPE when encountering or interacting with any ICE detainee at a distance of less than six feet. - Required PPE should always be worn by staff, even if separated by a distance of six feet or more, if the individual appears feverish or ill and/or with respiratory symptoms while interviewing, escorting, or interacting in other ways. - > Additional Measures to Facilitate Social Distancing: - Although strict social distancing may not be possible in congregate settings such as detention facilities, all facilities housing ICE detainees should implement the following measures to the extent practicable.